 Back in 2012, Matt Fanale released the album The Man Who Couldn’t Stop.
 It was a prophetic title – during the decade he released six Caustic albums, another seven re-issues or remix albums, as well as albums with others under the names Beauty Queen Autopsy, The Causticles and more recently KLACK, and a number of guest appearances elsewhere.
 Does he ever sleep?
 Best of his releases under the Caustic name across the decade was undoubtedly Industrial Music, where he nodded to his explicitly industrial roots and influences (and, I might hazard, is where the idea for KLACK came from in the first place), and Fuck In A Suit saw Fanale bare his teeth.
 A relatively rare roar of political anger, it stomps and grinds like classic WaxTrax!-era industrial rock, as Fanale rails against conformity and the political right, and it instantly became one of the best Caustic tracks yet.

 /Better Than Love

-Talk about squandered promise.
+Talk about a squandered promise.
 HURTS were trumpeted loudly from the off – #4 on the BBC Sound of 2010 list, and their early singles were wonderful.
 A slick, eighties glamour exuded from them, from the stylish videos to the plaintive vocals, to the sleek electronics that backed them.
 This song – their first official single in 2010 – absolutely soars, particularly as it transitions from the near-a capella first verse into the chorus before the electronics accelerate into lockstep with the vocals.
 So what went wrong since?
 A classic case of a band shooting their bolt early, perhaps.
-How do you top a song as exquisite as this (and the very-nearly as good Wonderful Life)?
+How do you top a song as exquisite as this (and the very nearly as good Wonderful Life)?

 /Asphalt for Eden